 The Nenana City School Board will review all CyberLynx curricula during its six-year review cycle.

 CyberLynx parents and teachers serve on the parent advisory committee (PAC).
 The PAC has meetings in the site offices as needed in order to solicit parent comments and concerns, provide direct input on policy development and implementation, and to advise the principal about curricula to be recommended for adoption and use.

 Academic Monitoring/Quarterly Work Samples

 In accordance with state regulations, all statewide correspondence programs are required to review student work on a quarterly basis.
 During each quarterly review, the parent or guardian must provide a complete work sample for each course listed on a student’s Personal Education Report/Individual Learning Plan (PER/ILP).

 A work sample is a collection, or a brief portfolio, of the student’s completed work in a given subject.
-For example, a work sample could include daily assignments, quizzes, reviews, or exams showing the student’s level of independent mastery of the instructed concepts and skills for each course.
+A minimum of three items for an academic class is appropriate for a complete work sample, and these items could include daily assignments, quizzes, reviews, or exams showing the student’s level of independent mastery of the instructed concepts and skills for each course.

 A complete quarterly work sample could consist of the following:

 - Portfolio: work samples that show a student’s performance on daily assignments with assistance